Recipe: Fried Cauliflower Rice

 As a fried rice look-alike, this dish can hold its own.
 The cauliflower is chewy and nubbly in all the right rice-like ways.
 Bits of egg and tender vegetables also make it a satisfying meal on its own.
 This still feels like comfort food to me — just comfort food that’s sneaking a few more vegetables into my day!

-1 tablespoon minced ginger
+- 1 tablespoon

-3 cloves garlic, minced
+- 3 cloves

 medium carrots, diced (about 1 cup)

-1 cup corn, fresh or frozen
+fresh or frozen corn kernels

-1/2 cup peas, fresh or frozen
+fresh or frozen peas

-1/4 cup cashews, almonds, or other nut
+chopped cashews, almonds, or other nuts (optional)

 Cut the cauliflower into florets, discarding the tough inner core.
 Working in batches, pulse the cauliflower in a food processor until it breaks down into rice-sized pieces.
 You should have 5 to 6 cups of cauliflower "rice."